JorelAli/CommandAPI/docssrc/src/commandarguments.md

 **Developer's Note:**

-The following methods can not be used to access a value returned by a `CustomArgument` as its return type depends on the base argument for it.
+The following methods cannot be used to access a value returned by a `CustomArgument` as its return type depends on the base argument for it.

 </div>